 During microsleeps, our brainwaves change from an alpha state to a theta state.
 In other words, brain activity slows down considerably.
 During a microsleep, we become unaware of our surroundings.

-Perhaps the most dangerous thing about microsleeps is our inability to recognize them.
-Most of the time, you won’t even be aware you’ve had a microsleep.
+Most of the time, you won’t even know you’ve had a microsleep.
 This is worrying because it stops you from intervening and taking some much-needed rest.

 How To Be More Alert While Driving